 Full of challenging rapids and gushing waterfalls, Rogue River is easily one of the top 10 United States whitewater rafting rivers.
 The rapids are mostly class 5 all year round.
 So beginners will find it quite challenging here.
-Check out the Northwest Rafting Company for more info.

 Surrounded by the fantastic green canyons, Rogue River starts in the Cascade Mountains and ends in the Pacific Ocean.
 The Argo rapids are the least difficult, and a good option for adventurous beginners.
 The area is also known for rare bird species and has some interesting forest areas to explore.

 One of the best US rafting rivers for the really adventurous.
 Known to be one of the most challenging rivers, the rapids are class 5 and go higher at certain points.

 With over a hundred rapids, Gauley River is surrounded by a gorgeous landscape and an abundance of wildlife.
 There is wild camping available throughout the park plus designated campgrounds.